 These are just some of the campaigns that we've been involved with:

 Save the Bristol Old Vic

 The Bristol and West General Branch formed as a result of the Bristol Old Vic closure and Arts Council cuts in 2007.
 Since then the branch has maintained a keen interest in the BOV's direction and development.

 Mental Health support for members - Arts & Minds initiative

 Moved by the deaths by suicide of a number of entertainment professionals; including Richard Gent and Colin Tarrant, who both had links to the South West, our branch submitted a motion to Equity's 2014 Annual Representative conference calling for more support for members suffering from depression and other mental health problems.
 This call coincided with a similar motion from the East of Scotland General Branch and calls from others within the industry.
-The Arts and Minds initiative is now being developed as a collaboration between Equity, Spotlight, and The Stage.
-Our branch, East of Scotland and representatives from BAPAM, along with Equity staff members will develop a plan to increase support to members.
-Further information on this campaign can be found here
+The Arts and Minds initiative has now been developed as a collaboration between Equity, Spotlight, and The Stage.
+Our branch, East of Scotland and representatives from BAPAM, along with Equity staff members developed a plan to increase support to members.
+You can find the website here:

 Regional Arts Funding - Fight Against Bristol Arts Cuts